Evylon/availability-parser/README.md

-# availability-parser
+# Out-of-stock parser
-parse https://www.carlroth.com if status of an item is 'not available'

-Small Parser with a bit config for checking the availability of an item at https://www.carlroth.com
+Small Parser with a bit config for checking if an item at https://www.carlroth.com is out of stock

-The parser simply fetches the html code from a desired url and checks if it includes a desired substring.
+The parser simply fetches the html code from a desired url and checks if it includes a desired substring that indicates that the item is out of stock.
 If the substring is not contained within the html code, a mail is send to a predefined mailadress.

 Sender, receiver, mailserver and the observed url can be configured in a ```config.json``` with the following format: